mvadari/xrpl-docs/Permissioned DEX XLS.md

 If the `DomainID` is not included in the `OfferCreate` transaction, whenever an offer with a `DomainID` is crossed:
 * The offer outlined in the `OfferCreate` transaction will be checked to see if it is a valid domain offer.
 If it does, it will fill that offer as per the rules of the `OfferCreate`'s parameters.
 If it doesn't, the offer will be skipped.
+	* If the on-ledger offer is no longer a valid domain offer (i.e. the credential expired, or was removed from the domain), the offer will be deleted (just as it would be if it were unfunded).

 ## 7. Transaction: `Payment`